Kumpob/ShitChatAI/README.md

 ## 🔑 **Requirements**

-* Any modern browser (Chrome, Firefox, Edge, Safari)
+* Any modern browser (Chrome, Firefox, Edge, Safari) or install as a PWA for a native app-like experience
 * An API key from a supported provider:
   * [OpenRouter](https://openrouter.ai/keys) — access to 100s of models
   * [OpenAI](https://platform.openai.com/api-keys)